zedorcic08/swtor_mat_reader_addon/README.md

 This add-on is suitable only for assets that contain non-wieldable items (furniture, decos, etc.) , architecture, environment, and vehicles.
 Nothing related to player characters is supported: weapons have been untested.

-### This is a **full scene** process.

-The add-on processes every model present on the scene.
-If you import characters alongside items, the character models will not have any textures, and, in fact, might lose those previously imported with it.

-There is a feature planned to implement the functionality to work only on selected models in a scehe.
-ETA: about two weeks (from 2021-12-07).

 ### Change the default work directory

 Due to the fact my coding work is done on Windows, the default work directory has been set to C:\.
 Please change it for a faster look-up.
 Any look-ups done from the root of your drive is purely at your own risk (and at your patience): the look-up will take its time.